 Given that the majority of vendors include auto-renewal clauses in their contracts, it’s important that you’re not only keeping track of these renewal dates, but that you’re also keeping track of the deadline for canceling your subscription or amending your contract.
 In some instances, vendors will require at least 90 days notice, so it’s crucial that you’re aware of this notice period and your renewal window, in order to avoid being locked into a subscription you no longer need.

 Create a SaaS renewals calendar

 While a manual approach can certainly work when you’re handling a relatively small number of SaaS tools, it can very quickly become unmanageable as your SaaS stack grows.
-It is for this reason why so many organizations are now automating the process, ensuring that they are notified of any impending renewal dates with enough time to make proactive decisions and work on their negotiation strategies.
+It is for this reason why so many organizations are now automating their SaaS renewal process, ensuring that they are notified of any impending renewal dates with enough time to make proactive decisions and work on their negotiation strategies.

 Now that you’re armed with all the information you need to prepare for SaaS contract negotiations, here are our recommendations for getting the most out of these discussions.

 While your renewal window will determine how soon you should be starting these discussions, we would recommend contacting your vendors at least 90 days before the contract is up for renewal.
 This will prevent you from scrambling to negotiate your agreement at the eleventh hour, while increasing the chances of you securing a better deal.

 Many sales representatives have quotas to meet each quarter or fiscal year, which is something you can use to your advantage.
 If time allows, consider negotiating with them nearer the end of these periods, as they may be more flexible with their terms.

 While your vendor’s primary objective will almost always be to maximize revenue, they may also have other goals that they’re trying to achieve, for example pushing particular platforms or expanding into certain geographical areas.
 Anticipating these aims can give you extra leverage and help you get a better deal.